 For licensing transactions in which consideration is tied to the subsequent sale or usage of IP, the revenue standard provides an exception to the recognition principle that is part of step 5 (i.e., recognize revenue when or as control of the goods or services is transferred to the customer).
 Under this salesor usage-based royalty exception, an entity would generally not be required to estimate the variable consideration from sales- or usage-based royalties.
-Instead, ASC 606-10-55-65 requires an entity to "recognize revenue for a sales-based or usage-based royalty promised in exchange for a license of intellectual property only when (or as) the later of the following events occurs:
+Instead, the entity would wait until the subsequent sale or usage occurs to determine the amount of revenue to recognize.